idowuseyi/idtech/IDTECH/projects/web_development/readme.md

   Div is used to split our layout into diff. parts.
 It does not have a height unless specified but takes the height of its content or elements withing it.

 Every html tag is a box.
 You can see this with pesticide a chrome extension from pesticide.io.
 Each box must have a width and heigth to be visible.
-Note: Don't forget that there is no wbpage without a style.
+Note: Don't forget that there is no webpage without a style.
 This is because the browser have a style it applies on the element.
 Most times this has to be overwritten to effect some changes.